aws-amplify/docs/docs/lib/push-notifications/fragments/js/getting-started.md

 ## Requirements
 1. In order to use Amazon Pinpoint you need to setup credentials (keys or certificates) for your targeted mobile platform, e.g. Android and/or iOS.
-2. Testing Push Notifications requires a physical device, because simulators or emulators wont' be able to handle push notifications.
+2. Testing Push Notifications requires a physical device, because simulators or emulators won't be able to handle push notifications.

 <amplify-callout>